How to Fix Windows Update Error 0x800705b4 (8 Methods)

 A misconfigured “deliver other Microsoft product updates” toggle can leave the agent waiting on a payload from a different update channel.

 This staged approach gets the OS update through first, then picks up Office and Visual C++ patches separately.
-It has saved us roughly half an hour of round-trips when an Office patch was the actual blocker.
+It helps when an Office or Visual C++ patch is the actual blocker.

 #7.
 Reset Windows Update Components